photopea/CDR-specification/README.md

     4     uint4   W: width
     4     uint4   H: height
     28    bytes   unknown
-    1024  bytes   Palette for the image (256 samples x 4 bytes per sample) W*H   bytes   Indices to the palette for each pixel
+    1024  bytes   Palette for the image (256 samples * 4 bytes per sample)
+    W*H   bytes   Indices to the palette for each pixel

+## LIST X  //  X is not "cmpr" or "stlt"
+Contains subchunks.

+    Size  Type    Value
+    4     asci4   list-type
+    *     CHUNKS  The sequence of chunks

 ## LIST cmpr
 Contains compressed subchunks.

     Size  Type    Value
+    4     asci4   "cmpr"
     4     uint4   C1 - the size of Part1 compressed
     4     uint4   U1 - the size of Part1 uncompressed
     4     uint4   C2 - the size of Part2 compressed